synsense/sinabs/README.md

 If you would like to generate documentation locally, you can do that using `sphinx`.

-**REQUIREMENT** You will require `pandoc` installed on your system.

-You can generate a sphinx documentation for this package by running the the following command.
+You can generate a sphinx documentation for this package by running the following command.

 ```
-$ cd /path/to/sinabs/
+$ cd /path/to/sinabs/docs
-$ pip install -r sphinx-requirements.txt
+$ pip install -r requirements.txt
-$ python setup.py build_sphinx
+$ make html
 ```

-This will build and auto generate html documentation at `docs/build/html/index.html` You can access the generated documentation in your browser.
+This will build and auto generate html documentation at `docs/_build/html/index.html` You can access the generated documentation in your browser.
 ```
-$ firefox docs/build/html/index.html
+$ firefox docs/_build/html/index.html
 ```

 License